KumoCorp/kumomta/docs/userguide/configuration/example.md

 end)

 -- Configure DKIM signing.
 In this case we use the dkim_sign.lua policy helper.
--- WARNING: THIS WILL NOT LOAD WITHOUT AN ADDITIONAL SCRIPT IN PLACE -- See https://docs.kumomta.com/userguide/configuration/dkim/
+-- WARNING: THIS WILL NOT LOAD WITHOUT the dkim_data.toml IN PLACE -- See https://docs.kumomta.com/userguide/configuration/dkim/

 local dkim_sign = require 'policy-extras.dkim_sign'